seangenabe/chastifol/README.md

 * `command`
 * `"command arg1 \"arg2 with space\" ..."`
-* `[ command arg1 "arg2 with space" ...]`
+* `[ command arg1 "arg2 with space" ... ]`

-The standard output and error streams of each command will be redirected to the same streams of this process, with colored and indexed indicators from which command it originated from.
+The standard output and error streams of each command will be redirected to the same streams of the host process, with colored and indexed indicators from which command it originated from.

 Exits with the first non-zero exit code if found.